Cloudflare

 Product impact

-• Designers completed new dashboard designs roughly 50% faster with solved patterns in the system, teams spent time on the actual design problem rather than re-litigating micro-decisions
+• Designers reported completing new dashboard designs roughly 50% faster.
+With solved patterns in the system, teams spent time on the actual design problem rather than re-litigating micro-decisions

-• UI and UX consistency improved significantly across analytics surfaces, giving users predictable interactions regardless of which product they were in
+• UI and UX consistency across analytics surfaces gave users predictable interactions regardless of which product they were in, a pattern surfaced repeatedly in follow-up user interviews

 Team impact

-• As engineering adopted shared components, QA cycles saw a significant reduction in small UI detail issues fewer one-off implementations meant fewer inconsistencies to catch
+• As engineering adopted shared components, QA cycles reported fewer small UI detail issues per release.
+Fewer one-off implementations meant fewer inconsistencies to catch

-• Shared interaction standards eliminated duplicated design and engineering work across teams
+• Shared interaction standards eliminated duplicated design and engineering work across teams, and standardized specs reduced back-and-forth between design and engineering at handoff

 • Adopted as the shared foundation across the broader design organization